-Style is a flexible concept in literature, art, fashion, sports, etc. Style can expansively describe a whole range of appearances, techniques, and contents, or it may focus on particular details, motions, or affects.
+Style is a flexible concept in literature, art, fashion, sports, etc. Style can describe a range of appearances, techniques, and contents, or focus on particular details, devices, or affects.

-The word's most popular usage, as in "S/he's got style," connects to OED #25 below: "A person's characteristic bearing, demeanour, or manner, esp. as conducing to beauty or striking appearance."
+The word's popular uses, e.g. "S/he's got style," connects to OED #25 below: "A person's characteristic bearing, demeanour, or manner, esp. as conducing to beauty or striking appearance."

 In literary terms, style more specifically identifies "the manner of expression characteristic of a particular writer . . . or of a literary group or period."
 (OED II.12.a.)

-Admiration of a particular writer's style may revert to the popular usage, indicating a "beauty or striking appearance" to the experience of reading an author; e.g., "Fitzgerald's style in The Great Gatsby is ravishing, evocative not only of the beauty of youth and possibility but its pain."
+Admiration of a particular writer's style may revert to the popular usage, indicating a "beauty or striking appearance" to the experience of reading an author; e.g., "Fitzgerald's style in The Great Gatsby is ravishing, evocative not only of youth's beauty but also its pain."

 William Strunk, Jr. and E. B. White.
 The Elements of Style.